The workplace is going through big changes. Generation Z now makes up more than 27% of the global workforce and is changing how work looks and feels.

 - Results-focused environment

-Continuous feedback systems now replace traditional annual reviews.
-Companies focus on output instead of behavior, as Gen Z performs 35% better with modern evaluation systems [11].
+Continuous feedback systems are now replacing traditional annual reviews.
 These new approaches prioritize live feedback, skill development, and growth opportunities over conventional metrics.

-Traditional team structures need to change, as only 38% of Gen Z professionals think current American workplaces are truly diverse and inclusive [13].
-Representation goes beyond surface-level diversity.
 62% of Gen Z candidates are more likely to apply when recruiters share their ethnic or racial identity [13].
+So it is clear that representation goes beyond surface-level diversity.

-Modern inclusive policies must address multiple dimensions of diversity:
+You can develop modern inclusive policies that address multiple dimensions of diversity:

 - Neurodiversity support and resources